California is hub for many of 600,000 American "megacommuters"

 He said that for some workers, using public transit is a necessity.
 For others, public transit - even if it takes longer - is a better option than going by car and sitting in traffic.

-About 2.5 percent of U.S. commuters traveled 90 minutes or more in 2011, a percentage that has remained stable since about 2005 but is up from 1.5 percent in 1990.
+About 2.5 percent of U.S. commuters travelled 90 minutes or more in 2011, a percentage that has remained stable since about 2005 but is up from 1.5 percent in 1990.

 Even as long commutes remain a fact of life for millions of U.S. workers, the number of people who work from home rose to 13.4 million in 2010 from 9.2 million in 1997, the Census Bureau said.